openedx/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 * Discussion community TAs have the same options for working with discussions as moderators.

-  Posts made by community TAs are marked as "By: Community TA" in the list of posts on the **Discussion** page.
+  Posts made by community TAs are marked as "By: Community TA" on the **Discussion** page in the discussion navigation pane.
 Responses and comments made by community TAs have a colored "Community TA" identifier.
 This role is often given to learners.

 * Discussion admins have the same options for working with discussions as moderators, and their posts, responses, and comments have the same "Staff"